Ph.D. Program – Frequently Asked Questions

 How does the school admit Ph.D. students?

 Each applicant must select a Ph.D. advisor.
-Read more about selecting an advisor.
+Read more about choosing an advisor.

 What are the admissions requirements?

-For the Direct Ph.D. track, a grade average of 90 or higher in baccalaureate coursework, or a grade average of 90 or higher in at least 18 credits for the M.Sc. degree is required.
-Requests to transfer from the M.Sc. program to the direct Ph.D. track must be submitted at the end of the second or third semester, subject to completion of 18 credits at a grade average of 90 or higher.
+For the Direct Ph.D. track, a grade average of 90 or higher in baccalaureate coursework or 90 or higher in at least 18 credits for the M.Sc. degree is required.
+Requests to transfer from the M.Sc. program to the direct Ph.D. track must be submitted at the end of the second or third semester, subject to completing 18 credits at a grade average of 90 or higher.
 Requests submitted at the end of the second semester are conditional upon submission of a research proposal.
 Requests submitted at the end of the third semester are conditional upon approval of the research proposal.

 Non-thesis applicants (status “60”) must have an M.Sc. grade average of 85 or higher.